AdminLanding

 Quick answer

 A non-resident landlord can run a French rental property entirely from abroad in 2026 using three legal instruments and one tech stack.
 Legal: (1) EU eIDAS-compliant electronic signature on the bail (Article 1367 Code Civil, Regulation EU 910/2014) — legally equivalent to handwritten; (2) Lettre Recommandée Électronique (Décret 2018-347) — same legal value as paper recommandé, sent from anywhere with internet; (3) digital état des lieux with dated photos (Décret 2016-382).
-Tech: AdminLanding's bilingual FR/EN UI plus the Rent — Bail, Quittance, Loyer Android app — €49 one-time per property, no subscription.
+Tech: AdminLanding's bilingual FR/EN UI plus the Rent mobile app (Android and iOS) — first property free — then €49/property (€39 each additional), one-time, no subscription (10 documents included on the free property).
+Compliance and maintenance deadline tracking is included.
 Annual tax is filed with the Service des Impôts des Particuliers Non-Résidents (SIPNR, Noisy-le-Grand) at a 20% minimum rate under Article 197 A CGI.
 No mandataire is legally required.

 The remote-landlord problem in plain terms